YDIB11/Swissdata/index.markdown

 ### Component 2: Positive Return Bonus (20 points)

 If the 30-day return is positive, add 20 points.
-Direction matters more than magnitude—being positive signals success.
+Direction matters more than magnitudeâ€”being positive signals success.

 ### Component 3: Momentum Sustained (15 points)

 If the 30-day return exceeds the event-day return, add 15 points.
-This captures the **Slow Burn** pattern—innovations that build momentum over time.
+This captures the **Slow Burn** patternâ€”innovations that build momentum over time.

 ### Component 4: Volatility Stabilization (0-10 points)

 If post-event volatility is lower than pre-event volatility, add points.
-True innovations **resolve uncertainty**—the market figures out what something is worth.
+True innovations **resolve uncertainty**â€”the market figures out what something is worth.

 ### Component 5: Volume Conviction (0-10 points)